-Adina McGinley, a mom of three who lives outside New York City, said watching children grow “is probably life’s greatest joy.”
-At the same time, she said, “Stress over wanting your kids to have good lives can be tapped into at any time, sometimes to an awful degree and this adds endless strain to marriage.”
+Adina McGinley, a mom of three who lives outside New York, said that watching children grow “is probably life’s greatest joy.”
+At the same time, she said, “Stress over wanting your kids to have good lives can be tapped into at any time, sometimes to an awful degree, and this adds endless strain to marriage.”

-That strain can lead parents to feel less satisfied with their relationship, according to another study, this one by the Open University in England.
+That strain can lead parents to feel less satisfied with their relationship, according to another study, this one by the Open University in England (PDF).

 In that study, which involved surveys of more than 5,000 people in England and in the United States, the authors found childless couples were happier with their relationships and their partners than parents were, and were doing more work on their relationships than parenting couples.